armory/docs/content/en/includes/armory-operator/kustomize-patches.md

 <!-- this file does not contain H2 etc headings
 Hugo does not render headings in included files
 -->
-Many common configuration options for Armory and Spinnaker<sup>TM</sup> are available in the [`spinnaker-kustomize-patches`](https://github.com/armory/spinnaker-kustomize-patches) repository.
+You can find many common configuration options for Spinnaker and Armory Enterprise in the [`spinnaker-kustomize-patches`](https://github.com/armory/spinnaker-kustomize-patches) repository.
 This gives you a reliable starting point when adding and removing Armory or Spinnaker features to your cluster.

 To start, create your own copy of the `spinnaker-kustomize-patches` repository by clicking the `Use this template` button: